varundhawan5792/varundhawan.com/_notes/problem archetypes.md

 Every problem can be reduced to an archetype, a pattern.
 When you do that, it's quite clear that we keep solving the same problems over and again.

-Some common problem archetypes could be:
+Some common problem archetypes are:

 - Task Management
 - Project Management